nexcess/magento-turpentine/README.md

 Turpentine configures Varnish to work with Magento and modifies Magento's behaviour to significantly improve the cache hit rate.

-Note that this extension is still in **beta** so use on a production site should be considered carefully.
-There are already some sites using it in production, but it is certainly not *stable* yet.
-New features have necessitated backwards- incompatible changes to the layout syntax in the past.
-As such, it should be carefully tested on a development site before being deployed in production.
+Note that while this extension is now considered *stable*, it is strongly recommended that it be tested on a development/staging site before deploying on a production site due to the potential for needing to add custom ESI policies for blocks added by other extensions.

 ## Features